Atomizer: Generalizing to new modalities by breaking satellite images down to a set of scalars: Methodology

 \textbf{Reflectance encoding} $\phi_I$: the reflectance of the band $b$ at position $x,y$ within the image is encoded with using Fourier features, i.e. $\phi_I(I_{xyb})=\gamma({I_{xyb}};L,f_\text{max})$.

-\textbf{Spatial resolution encoding} $\phi_\text{res}$: To encode spatial resolution and position information, we implement a resolution-aware positional encoding scheme.
-This approach builds upon Fourier features while incorporating ground sampling distance (GSD) as an explicit factor in the encoding.
-For each pixel at coordinates $(x, y)$ with resolution $g$, we first normalize the coordinates relative to the image center:
+\textbf{Spatial resolution encoding} $\phi_\text{res}$: To encode spatial resolution and position information, we implement a resolution-aware positional encoding scheme that incorporates ground sampling distance (GSD) as an explicit factor in Fourier features.